-The school is responsible for payment of the IHO's fees and the court reporter's charges.
-You are responsible for your costs of participating in the due process hearing (e.g., witness fees, your attorney's fees, costs of copying documents, etc.) Under certain circumstances, the school may be required to reimburse you for your attorney's fees.
+The public agency is responsible for payment of the IHO's fees and the court reporter's charges.
+You are responsible for your costs of participating in the due process hearing (e.g., witness fees, your attorney's fees, costs of copying documents, etc.) Under certain circumstances, the public agency may be required to reimburse you for your attorney's fees